QuentinRa/blog.quentinra.dev/info/html/special/icons.md

 ## I don't want to use a WebFont

 Maybe, you don't want your icons to use a Font, loaded over the network, for them to be rendered.
-I do not think this is a good practice (as the icons are loaded with CDN, which should be faster), but you may copy and paste the SVG in your HTML file (or your may link it using "img").
+I do not think this is a good practice (as the icons are loaded with CDN, which should be faster), but you may copy and paste the SVG in your HTML file (or you may link it using "img").

 ```html
 <svg xmlns="http://www.w3.org/2000/svg" width="16" height="16" fill="currentColor" class="bi bi-alarm" viewBox="0 0 16 16">